Aynyuh/EdgeZipServer/README.md

 # EdgeZipServer

 ## What's this
-My PoC of idea of storing and organizing the html documentation and handling it in your application.
+My PoC of storing and organizing a html documentation in zip archive and displaying it in your application.

 ## How it works
-Library handles `TCustomEdgeBrowser.OnWebResourceRequested` request and loading files from ZIP archive you specified.
+Library handles `TCustomEdgeBrowser.OnWebResourceRequested` request and loads files from ZIP archive you specified.

+## How to use
+Link [UEdgeBrowserZipServer.pas](Library/UEdgeBrowserZipServer.pas) file in your project and assign class `TEdgeZipServer` to any `TEdgeBrowser` control.

+## Demos
+Check out [Demos](Demos/) folder for examples of usage.

+### Basic Demo
+Loading file from zip archive.

+### Advanced Demo
+More advanced example of using `TEdgeZipServer` class.

+### LoadFromResource
+Example of storing ZIP archive as exe resource and loading data from it.

+### Used templates
+#### Demo 1
+[iDocs](https://github.com/harnishdesign/iDocs) - one page documentation html template.

+#### Demo 2
+[Doctemplate](https://github.com/charlyllo/doctemplate) - A simple HTML/CSS documentation template.

+#### Demo 3
+[HelpNDoc](https://www.helpndoc.com/) - modern help authoring tool with an intuitive user interface.

+#### Demo 4
+[ReadTheDocs](https://docs.readthedocs.io/en/stable/downloadable-documentation.html) - Downloadable Documentation of online version of ReadTheDocs.

+#### Demo 5
+[chm-html](https://github.com/krogank9/chm-html) - Python CHM compiler that outputs an HTML5 powered CHM browser packaged with the CHM's data.
+Documentation of [kbengine](https://github.com/kbengine/kbengine) as example of CHM help project.

-## Demo
+#### Demo 6
+[itinerary-html-template](https://github.com/harnishdesign/itinerary-html-template) - Itinerary HTML template.
+Example of loading custom data into static HTML content.

+### Quick preview
 ![Demo1](Demos/Demo1.gif)
 ![Demo1](Demos/Demo3.gif)